-A CPLC is mandated and established in each of the seventeen policing divisions, plus Traffic Services is also consulted as part of the divisional crime management process established by Service Procedure 04-18 entitled "Crime and Disorder Management", a process which includes assisting the local unit commander in establishing annual priorities.
+A CPLC is mandated and established in each of the seventeen policing divisions, plus Traffic Services.

+The purpose of the CPLC is to provide advice and assistance to the local unit commander on matters of concern to the local community including crime and quality of life issues.
+The CPLC is also consulted as part of the divisional crime management process established by Service Procedure 04-18 entitled "Crime and Disorder Management", a process which includes assisting the local unit commander in establishing annual priorities.